The History of

 The Salt Lake Silent Club is Formed

-John "Jack" F. White, a graduate of the Utah School for the Deaf in 1932, founded the Salt Lake Silent Club and sponsored a basketball team.
+John "Jack" F. White, a graduate of the Utah School for the Deaf in 1932, played a pivotal role in the history of Deaf athletics.
+He founded the Salt Lake Silent Club and sponsored a basketball team, a significant contribution to the Deaf sports world.
 His team would compete against other teams from Fort Douglas, a military training base near the University of Utah, the Salt Lake City Fire and Police Departments, and the Utah School for the Deaf.
-In 1945, they were given the opportunity to compete in out-of-state and regional competitions alongside other Deaf athletes.
+They received the chance to participate in out-of-state and regional competitions alongside other Deaf athletes in 1945.
 Jack then formed the Far West Athletic Association of the Deaf (FAAD) to unite and compete with other Deaf athletic clubs.
-Art Kruger, a well-known Gallaudet College graduate, founded the FAAD, which covers Washington, Oregon, California, Arizona, Idaho, Utah, and the rest of the western United States.
+Art Kruger, a well-known Gallaudet College graduate, founded the FAAD, covering Washington, Oregon, California, Arizona, Idaho, Utah, and the rest of the western United States.
 In March 1946, Art asked Jack White if the Salt Lake Silent Club would participate in the FAAD basketball competition in Los Angeles, promising $350 if they agreed to compete against other Deaf club teams.
 Seeing this as a great opportunity, Jack convened a meeting of basketball players from Salt Lake City and Ogden (White, 1997).

 The Establishment of the